hwoodall106/fhirsqldemo/README.md

 - The FHIRSQLBuilder then loads the data into these tables automatically
 - We can build custom cubes based on these tables and create dashboards on top of the cubes to visualise the data

+## To explore our existing demo:

+- Start the instance i-04d2542875fdd193a named UKFHIRSERVER on the UK Sales Engineering AWS account
+- Download PuTTY at https://www.putty.org/ to SSH to the instance
+  - IP: 52.56.68.107
+  - Connection/SSH/Auth/Credentials/Private Key File for Authentication: UKFHIR.ppk
+  - Run:   iris start irishealth   from the command line to start the IRIS instance
+ - Open the Management Portal at http://52.56.68.107:52773/csp/sys/%25CSP.Portal.Home.zen?$NAMESPACE=FHIR
+  - Log in with Username: SuperUser , Password: ensemble

-All of these steps have been done, but I'll run through them in a bit more detail so they can be modified for other uses.
+but I'll run through them in a bit more detail so they can be modified for other uses.

 ## Generating Patients:

 Find the Synthea Patient Population Generator at https://github.com/synthetichealth/synthea.
 Follow the READ-ME to install and test.